hilmiatha/news-summarizer-qlora/README.md

-## News summarizer using QLoRA (Quantization and Low Rank Adaptation) so we can use LLM with huge parameters with low memory usage
+## News summarizer using QLoRA (Quantization and Low Rank Adaptation) so we can finetune LLM with huge parameters with low memory usage
 * Model = bloom-1b1
 * Datasets = https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail